Lawrence Paul Yuxweluptun: Symbolism and technique

 Yuxweluptun works primarily in painting but has also created multimedia and sculptural works.
-Many of his pieces show elements of Surrealism as a process of "truth-telling and healing," including similarities to the painted melting objects of Spanish artist, Salvador Dalí.
+Many of his pieces show elements of Surrealism as a process of "truth-telling and healing", including similarities to the painted melting objects of Spanish artist, Salvador Dalí.
 His work incorporates traditional elements from Northwest First Nations art, as well as evocations of the Canadian landscape painting tradition derived from the Group of Seven.

 Environmental issues are often central themes in Yuxweluptun's work.
 His paintings have overtly political statements and titles, and often highlight land use and land ownership issues.
-Generally, Yuxweluptun's paintings are described as "provocative;" for example, his multimedia piece Residential School Dirty Laundry illustrates a cross made out of children's underwear with red paint to represent blood, and references the treatment of First Nations children in the Canadian Indian residential school system.
+Generally, Yuxweluptun's paintings are described as "provocative"; for example, his multimedia piece Residential School Dirty Laundry illustrates a cross made out of children's underwear with red paint to represent blood, and references the treatment of First Nations children in the Canadian Indian residential school system.
+In 2022, one of his privately commissioned pieces, titled Indian Residential School, Leaving the Shallow Graves and Going Home, was put up for auction with all of the proceeds going to the Orange Shirt Society and Residential School Survivors Society.
+In a press conference, Yuxweluptun stated the piece was meant to "depict children walking back home in a spirit form, thereby completing a spiritual journey and allowing closure for their memories."

-Yuxweluptun is among the most overtly critical artists practicing in Canada today; he doesn't shy away from depicting the devastating realities that face many Native people and does so through a unique hybridization of Northwest Coast aesthetics—ovoids and stylized formlines—with the dream-like aesthetics of Surrealism.
+Yuxweluptun is among the most overtly critical artists practicing in Canada today; he depicts the devastating realities that face many Native people through a unique hybridization of Northwest Coast aesthetics—ovoids and stylized formlines—with the dream-like aesthetics of Surrealism.
 Yuxweluptun's wry appropriation of Surrealism is a reminder of the formative influence of Aboriginal artifacts, including Northwest coast masks, on this movement.
 He developed this signature style while a student at Emily Carr University.
-This “deliberate act of reciprocal appropriation” broke with many conventions of Aboriginal art and was initially contentious among both Native and non-Native art communities.
+This "deliberate act of reciprocal appropriation" broke with many conventions of Aboriginal art and was initially contentious among both Native and non-Native art communities.
 Although the ovoid is used in Coast Salish art, formlines which are identifiably Haida and Kwakwaka'wakw also figure prominently in the artist's paintings and drawings.
 This perceived lack of authenticity with regards to his artistic and cultural heritage is of little concern to Yuxweluptun.
-In a recent telephone conversation he stated that painting in a more generic Northwest Coast style enables him to more accurately represent what he terms “the imaginary Indian” or “the symbolic Native.”
+In a recent telephone conversation he stated that painting in a more generic Northwest Coast style enables him to more accurately represent what he terms "the imaginary Indian" or "the symbolic Native".
 The figures in his paintings then are not necessarily representations of real people—or specific Northwest coast beings or ceremonies—but instead comment on the way in which Native identity has been constructed from outside perspectives.